Creates an instance of the LoginEmailVerification screen manager.

 A successful request usually means a new email is dispatched.

-The page might re-render, and this.transaction.errors
+The page might re-render, and this.transaction.errors could

-encounters an issue (e.g. network error).
+If FormHandler encounters an issue (e.g. network error).

 Server-side validation errors (e.g. rate limits) are not thrown

-as JS errors but are made available in this.transaction.errors
+as JS errors but are made available in this.transaction.errors.

 const manager = new LoginEmailVerification();